vikdevelop/SaveDesktop/wiki/periodic-saving/tr.md

 Periyodik kayıtta varsayılan kaydetme dizini `/home/user/Downloads/SaveDesktop/archives`tır, ancak özel bir dizin seçilebilir.

 ### Dosya adı formatı
-If you want to give a filename format for periodic saving files other than `Latestconfiguration`, it is possible, even with spaces.
+If you want to give a filename format for periodic saving files other than `Latest_configuration`, it is possible, even with spaces.
 Since version 2.9.6, variable `{}` doesn't work for setting the today date because now, in every periodic saving, the original backup file is overwritten.